About Halifax College

 Our location and beautiful rural setting give Halifax College a unique atmosphere of a lively student village.
-This character is enhanced by the green and leafy courtyards, with their barbeques and picnic benches, that become popular places to study and socialise whenever the weather is good.
+This character is enhanced by the green and leafy courtyards, with their barbeques and picnic benches, that become popular places to study and socialise.

 This village character is combined with one of the most diverse memberships.
-This means that Halifax College members graduate from the University with appreciation of the world around them as well as the friendship network that spans the globe.
+This means that Halifax College members graduate from the University with appreciation of the world around them as well as a friendship network that spans the globe.

 The college is actively developing three key themes:

 However, sport in Halifax College is about much more than just college teams.
 We use informal sport activities and matches to establish a community spirit within the college and to ensure that our students form friendships with their peers from as diverse backgrounds as possible.
 In addition to more traditional sports the college organises a range of active living and well-being activities from Yoga and Aerobics classes to dance nights and from hikes to white water rafting trips.

 - Creativity & Innovation: We are committed in making our college a platform for students creativity and innovation.
 From 2014/15 the college will be starting a number of arts competitions and classes along with an exciting Innovation Challenges programme.
 Most importantly, however, we believe that the college should support its students in being innovative and creative by providing support and mentoring for student-led initiatives.
 More than others, this is the Halifax College theme that will be developed by you and we are excited about where you will take us!

 Halifax College aims to enrich the social environment through providing places and opportunities for members of the College to meet and mix on equal terms and to promote an active social and developmental programme for all college members.